AIID-Trend-Analysis-Project/AIID-Trend-Analysis/README.md

 | ai, use, student          | 6         | -0.06        |
 | car, vehicle, drive       | 6         | -0.11        |

+The topic "ai, use, student" with a subjectivity score of -0.06 likely embodies a subjective tone due to the ethical and privacy implications associated with the use of artificial intelligence (AI) in the context of student data and privacy.
+The most objective is "tesla, autopilot, driver," with a subjectivity score of -0.18.
+This suggests a more factual and impartial presentation of information, likely focusing on events or developments related to Tesla's autopilot system and its impact on driving.

 For instance, A Tesla Model S with the Autopilot system activated was involved in a fatal crash, the first known fatality in a Tesla where Autopilot was active.

 **The New York Times (nytimes.com)**: Holding steady with 78 incidents, The New York Times maintains its reputation as a leading source of in-depth journalism.
 Leveraging its extensive network of reporters, it delivers comprehensive coverage of AI issues.
 "Ai," "use," and "student" indicate broader coverage of AI's applications and implications across different domains, including education and technology.
 These keywords represent discussions on AI's integration into educational settings and its implications for students and educators.
 "Use," "recognition," and "facial" indicate coverage of biometrics and fake facial recognition technology, focusing on AI's role in identity verification and security.